2025 Claes Nobel Educator of the Year

 The most recent recognition for her work has been the appointment to a Special Interest Group (SIG) for the National Association for College Admission Counseling (NACAC), an Ad Hoc Committee focused on Developing Programs and Services for College Counseling and Admission Professionals at Rural and Small-Town Schools and Colleges; as well as receiving the NSHSS College Counselor Service Award.

-Vilma is fully bilingual and bi-cultural.
+Vilma is fully bilingual and bicultural.
 She was born in Brownsville, Texas, but spent her formative year in Mexico.
-She has been married to Jason Wolfe for over 25 years and they have two children, Tatiana and Daniel.
-Besides spending times with family and friends, Vilma enjoys traveling, skiing and gardening.
+She has been married to Jason Wolfe for over 25 years, and they have two children, Tatiana and Daniel.
+Besides spending time with family and friends, Vilma enjoys traveling, skiing, and gardening.

 Claes Nobel Educator of the Year Award